 "We didn't score, but we had a lot of the possession and the play," coach Vicente del Bosque said afterwards.
 And he added: "We have to connect better with Diego Costa, understand him and how he plays.
 Little by little, we will improve."

 They need to.
 Costa consistently scored goals for Atletico Madrid last season (36 in 52 games), while he has netted three from four for Chelsea in the Premier League already.
 Since switching allegiance from Brazil to Spain, however, the 25-year-old has looked out of sorts for La Roja and has failed to net in his four matches for Del Bosque's side.

 He didn't look likely to on Thursday and Spain actually came closest to making a breakthrough late in the game, when substitutes Isco and David Silva tested the France back line with some sublime link-up play.

 Carvajal was the pick for Spain, a player inexplicably left at home for the World Cup following a promising debut season at Real Madrid.
 The right-back ran up and down the flank at the Stade de France and looks like a fixture for years to come in this team.

 But not even he could prevent Loic Remy from curling France into a deserved lead (after Karim Benzema had seen a strike incorrectly, though marginally, ruled out for offside) after 74 minutes, with what turned out to be the winner on a frustrating night for the visitors.

-At home to one of Europe's lesser lights, Spain will be expected to win that one anyway but severe improvement is also needed - and quickly, because the much-anticipated "revolution" merely produced the same old problems on Thursday.
+At home to one of Europe's lesser lights, Spain will be expected to win that one anyway.
+But severe improvement is also needed and quite quickly, because the much-anticipated "revolution" merely produced the same old problems on Thursday night.